status-im/handbook.status.im/src/finance/expense-reimbursements.md

 ![expensify-new-expense](/src/images/expensify-new-expense.png/)

    1. Make sure to fill or review all the fields as the scanning feature isn't always reliable.
 Pay special attention to amounts and currencies.
+   2. You should claim expenses using the date they incurred.
+For example: if the purchase happened on Jan 10th and you're uploading or requesting the reimbursement on Jan 14th, the correct expense date would be Jan 10th.
-   2. When paying for a group (i.e., a meal shared with other contributors from Status), please list all those in attendance in the `attendee's` field.
+   3. When paying for a group (i.e., a meal shared with other contributors from Status), please list all those in attendance in the `attendee's` field.
-   3. Choose a category for your expense and add a detailed description of how's it business-related.
+   4. Choose a category for your expense and add a detailed description of how's it business-related.
 Include information such as the trip it belongs to, who approved it, what budget it comes from, whether or not you've paid for other contributors (i.e., group meal), and any other data you consider relevant.

      * Team Event Expense
           * Category: Events